 “...a lot of dogs in shelters will be quite nervous.
 So you need to learn to give them space.
 So working with the shelter, you get, you'll get a wide variety of dogs.
 You get dogs that are happy-go-lucky.
 You get the ones that are a bit nervous or a bit shy of people, and you get to learn how to interact with them.
 It's really good.”

 While, Ewan focuses on dogs, as that is his most common client, this principle can also apply for any species of animal as well.

 So in short animal rescues and shelters are must-volunteer places for professional pet photographers.
 The best way to learn about pet behavior is to experience it; and shelters and rescues will provide a wide array of varying characters ensuring you will then be prepared for any kind of personality that comes through your professional studio.

 3. Is a professional studio necessary?

 Yet, speaking of a professional studio, fear not as Ewan insists it’s not necessary to become a successful pet photographer. “[T]here's lots of pet photographers that do location.
 Well, more dog photographers do location – and they're really successful.”

 But even if you’re someone like Ewan who lives in an area cursed with consistently bad weather, that doesn’t mean you need to break bank to have a fixed place.

 “You can do...smaller setups in people's home for studio stuff,” he states.
 “So you got portable studios sessions as well as actually having a physical studio.
 And, I actually use quite a small set-up for my studio work; so it's something that you'd be able to put up in somebody's house – in quite a small space if you want to do that.
-So there's there's lots of ways around not having a physical studio.
+So there's lots of ways around not having a physical studio.
 And, some people quite enjoy doing location work because they feel it's more natural; and some dog owners as well.
 They like the dogs out running and playing – so it's definitely doable.”